 I was up before 6:00 a.m. in part because I didn’t sleep well.
-OK, but not great.
+It was OK, but not great.
 The thought of riding up the Mount Washington Auto Road certainly weighed heavily on my mind during the night.
 This is known simply as the toughest climb in the world.
 Almost 8 miles 1 in length, an average of 12% grade, and 22% at the top.
 If that’s not bad enough, high winds and cold weather almost always greet riders above the tree line.

 Why I was even here was being replayed in my mind.
 Unlike many real climbers, I don’t weigh 140 or 150 pounds 2 but yet there is something rewarding being a climber.
-And even if I don’t have 20 or 30 year old legs, mine are 50+, there is a reward of accomplishment every time one crests a hill, especially a large hill.
+And even if I don’t have 20 or 30-year-old legs, mine are 50+, there is a reward of accomplishment every time one crests a hill, especially a large hill.

 If I were to accomplish this it would be a physical triumph.
 For more than 10 years I had a pronounced limp after any exercise and often even without exercising.
 Getting out of bed in the morning to the shower usually involved crawling or bracing myself along the wall.
-I had foot surgeries in 2003 and 2004 which included taking a wedge out of my right heel, rotating it upward, then securing it with a three inch titanium screw.
+I had foot surgeries in 2003 and 2004 which included taking a wedge out of my right heel, rotating it upward, then securing it with a three-inch titanium screw.
 Then two years ago I had knee surgery too.

 I finally felt better and I had wanted to go to Europe, France especially, and ride some of their great mountains.
 But the more I read about Alpe d’Huez and other climbs the more I discovered there seemed to be a consensus that there is a better climb here in the U.S.: Mount Washington.
 And I could drive there as well.

-The biological climbing clock ticking, I made arrangements to climb Mt.
+With the biological climbing clock ticking, I made arrangements to climb Mt.
 Washington last year.
 Never mind that I never entered a race or hill climb race before.
 I would go to New Hampshire and climb the toughest mountain of all.
 But last year’s races were canceled so I found myself back in New Hampshire.
-It was scary to think about that it was now just two hours away.
+It was scary to think that it was now just two hours away.

 We loaded both bicycles (my daughter, Ashley, had hers with her although she wasn’t riding the mountain) and were almost out the door.
-In the breakfast area of the hotel I saw two bikes, one was geared very low and the other was geared normal, like mine.
+In the breakfast area of the hotel, I saw two bikes, one was geared very low and the other was geared normal, like mine.

 For weeks I debated, mostly with myself, as to whether or not I could make this climb with the gearing I had.
 On the Mt.
-Washington biking forums the predominant opinion seemed to be one must have a 1:1 gear ratio.
-That is if you had a 30 tooth ring in the front you needed 30 in the back.
+Washington biking forums, the predominant opinion seemed to be one must have a 1:1 gear ratio.
+That is if you had a 30 tooth ring in the front you needed 30 in the rear.
 I didn’t have that.
 I had 30 in the front but only 27 in the rear.

 It’s not a simple change.
 The derailleurs and chain may have to be changed, if there is clearance, to accommodate a smaller front ring or larger rear cassette.
 Add to that, you ask 10 different riders and gearheads and you get 10 different answers on how to do it, why one can’t do it, and whether you need to do it at all.
 The simple answer always was “it depends on the rider.”
 The pros, of course, don’t need these low gears but as one gets older they may be necessary to help lesser riders up a mountain.

-As time got closer, I hadn’t made any changing to the gearing and the closer to race day the less sense it made.
+As the time got closer, I hadn’t made any changing to the gearing, and the closer to race day the less sense it made.
 One should ride quite a bit in a new setup to make sure everything is working properly.
 I ran out of time.
 Plus it was more than that.
 I looked at the bikes with the 22 tooth front sprockets as somehow cheating.
 If they weren’t going to ride their normal geared bike it didn’t seem quite right they could make it super easy to pedal.
-Well, easier
+Well, easier to pedal.

 I looked at the rider who had changed his gearing.
 I didn’t say a word to him, just looked.
 Sized him up a little.
 He was about my age and I thought, “ah hah, you can’t make it with your normal gearing.”
 Then I wondered if I could.

 But then I spotted the normal geared bike.
-The rider had a rider jersey on with pajama bottoms, an obvious sign of a 20 year old.
+The rider had a rider jersey on with pajama bottoms, an obvious sign of a 20-year-old.
 I told him I was glad to see that he didn’t mess with his gearing and he responded that he races mountain bikes.
 Well, that didn’t help my confidence at all.

 We drove out to Mt.
 Washington.
 Last year Ashley and I made this trip three times.
 Once to register on Friday, once to race on Saturday (canceled), and once to race on Sunday (canceled again).
-At race start time in 2007 the winds on the summit were 70 mph 3 with a temperature in the high 30s 4.
+At race start time in 2007, the winds on the summit were 70 mph 3 with a temperature in the high 30s 4.
 The wind chill was below freezing.
 Zero visibility.
 It is with pride that Mount Washington claims the title as the world’s worst weather.

 While we had fun last year coming to Newton’s Revenge, Ashley’s big desire was to see a moose.
 And though I didn’t get to ride Mt.
 Washington Saturday or on the Sunday rain date, we did see our moose.
 Our trip was a partial success.